-This report has been prepared at the request of Sweeney Architects who are currently developing a design proposal for the development of a public library on the site of the Breffni Centre, Main Street, Dromahair, Co Leitrim, on behalf of Leitrim County Council.
+This report has been prepared at the request of Sweeney Architects who are currently developing a design proposal for the development of four semi-detached houses on a site to the rear of the Breffni Centre, Main Street, Dromahair, Co Leitrim, on behalf of Leitrim County Council.
 This study aims to assess the archaeological, architectural and cultural heritage environment which currently exists on and around the proposed development site, evaluate the likely impacts that the proposed development will have on this environment, and recommend suitable mitigatory measures.
 The study area upon which this report is based extends 500m from the site boundary in all directions and incorporates parts of the townlands of Drumahaire, Carrickacroghery, Mullagh, Fawn, Drumlease, Ardakip Beg, Mullanaskeagh, and Creevelea.